How are Social Security benefits divided in a Carlsbad divorce? If you or your spouse receive Social Security will a divorce affect your payments?

 It is not uncommon in these scenarios that one of the spouses remained at home to raise children and manage the household while the other served as the primary source of income.
 As a result, many spouses in a Gray Divorce have not paid into Social Security over the years, or the income they earned while paying Social Security was lower than the amount needed to qualify for maximum benefits.

-The answer to the question “How are Social Security benefits divided in a North County divorce,” and the associated good news is Social Security provides benefits to spouses who have been married longer than 10 years once they reach retirement age.
+The answer to the question “How are Social Security benefits divided in a Carlsbad divorce,” and the associated good news is Social Security provides benefits to spouses who have been married longer than 10 years once they reach retirement age.
 The spouse is eligible to receive a portion of all benefits earned by the higher income spouse before their retirement, even those years after the divorce took place.
 This is true even if your former spouse remarries down the road.

 In these scenarios, Social Security benefits are usually paid as follows: